bookofproofs/bookofproofs.github.io/_sources/history/16th-century/van-ceulen.md

 **Ludolph Van Ceulen** was a German mathematician who is famed for his calculation of `$\pi$` to 35 places.
 In Germany, `$\pi$` used to be called the _Ludolphine number_.

 ### Mathematical Profile (Excerpt):
-* His mother was Hester de Roode while his father, Johannes Van Ceulen, was a merchant but of limited financial means.
 * Van Ceulen could receive no more than an elementary education and, certainly, he did not have a university education as his parents were not sufficiently wealthy to pay for one.
 * First let us give the few details of Van Ceulen's life prior to 1578.
-* After the death of his father Johannes, Van Ceulen travelled to Livonia, a region in present day Latvia and Estonia.
 * Van Ceulen tells us in his Preface that he made a trip to Germany in 1569 when he visited Cologne and purchased a book there.
 * The information from the Preface also tells us that Van Ceulen earned his living teaching mathematics beginning around 1566.
 * Van Ceulen was a member of the Calvinist church of the Netherlands, so like thousands of others, suffered from the attempts of the Spanish to subdue rebellions in the Netherlands.
 * It is likely that at this time Van Ceulen was still in Antwerp which had became a centre of Protestant activity and was most at risk.
 * It is likely that Van Ceulen was among the large numbers who fled to Delft in 1576.
-* Van Ceulen was married twice.
-* Mariken died in 1590 and Van Ceulen remarried on 17 June of that year to Adriana Simondochter who was the widow of Bartholomew Cloot.
-* An indication of what close friends the families were is seen from the fact that Bartholomew Cloot was a witness to the signing of Van Ceulen's daughter's birth certificate in May 1578.
 * Like Mariken Van Ceulen, Bartholomew Cloot died in 1590.
-* Adriana had eight children from her marriage to Bartholomew so when she married Van Ceulen the couple had thirteen children.
 * After arriving in Delft, Van Ceulen taught mathematics there then, on 13 May 1580, he submitted a request to the Delft town council to be allowed to open a fencing school in the town.
 * To understand why Van Ceulen was being offered a church in which to hold his fencing school, one has to understand that Delft was largely a Calvinist city and many of the buildings previously owned by the Roman Catholic Church had been taken over and put to other uses.
 * The Council were obviously very pleased to have Van Ceulen open a fencing school in the city for, in addition to offering him the building, they awarded him an annual allowance of 25 guilders.